igogo-x86/HexRaysPyTools/readme.md

 | function(..., (TYPE) var, ...) | functions' argument -> TYPE | var type -> TYPE |
 | (TYPE) function(...) | | functions' return type -> TYPE |
 | return (TYPE) var | functions' return type -> TYPE | var type -> TYPE |

+When you have an expression like `function(..., some_good_name, ...)`, you can rename function argument.

+When you have an expression like `function(..., v12, ...)` and function has a nice name of the argument.
+You can quickly apply this name to the variable.

 ### 9) Untangling 'if' statements